|

 There are certain tribes that have packs of 20 to 30 trained and hungry mixed-breed dogs (not strays) that hunt wildlife for them, but that’s a different issue and can not be compared to and used as a cover for deer (or peacocks) being killed in urban areas.
 (An animal welfare society used to clandestinely handover some of the city’s stray dogs they captured for sterilisation to nomads because they saw nothing wrong in the dogs being made to chase and kill small animals like hare.
 Upon exposure, initially they first denied doing so, later said they’d stop.)

 In February 2014 the Forest Department four-year survey found that “chinkaras rule the roost in protected areas in and around Pune”.
 Antelopes were also spotted.
 Poaching and trade probably occurred without detection till August 2015 when the Police arrested three persons from the Khadakvasala area of Pune trying to sell deer antlers valued at Rs 12.5 lakh.
-When in January 2017 a deer was found dead the Forest Department said that it must have ventured out of the Khadakvasala forest area in search of water because last year in summer 4 deer had died in a similar manner.
+When in January 2017 a deer was found dead the Forest Department said that it must have ventured out of the Khadakvasala forest area in search of water because during the previous year in summer 4 deer had died in a similar manner.
 However, this time it was winter, not summer.
 BWC does not know how many of them had antlers and what happened to the carcasses after post-mortem.
 Then in July 2017 the National Defence Academy told the media that during the last 6 months as many as 19 spotted deer/cheetal had been killed by stray dogs within their 4,700 acres forest area.
 They wrote to the Conservator of Forests that large packs of stray dogs infiltrated their campus, preyed on the deer and disappeared.
 BWC feels the Forest Department needs to investigate whether it is actually stray dogs that are killing the deer in Khadakvasala area or if humans are involved.

 If the Government makes sure that the antlers, skin and other parts of killed or dead deer are not auctioned or buried, but the entire carcases are incinerated, there would be no chance of the antlers of such dead/killed deer being illegally traded.
 In fact, they would not be killed.